ayberk/ayberk/README.md

 ### Hi there 👋

-I'm currently a software engineer at Google, working on Dataflow.
+I'm currently a software engineer at Google.
 Previously, I was at AWS.

-I have recently started [blogging](https://www.ayberkyilmaz.net).
+I non-frequently blog at https://www.ayberkyilmaz.net.